fictive-kin/dynamodb-backups/README.md

 # Dynamo Backups

 Ever "accidentally" deleted a DynamoDB table only to realize that you still needed it?
-Wouldn't it be nice if you had backups that you restore from?
+Wouldn't it be nice if you had backups that you could restore from?
 Then this is your answer.

 ## Prerequisites: